 4. Hawksbill Turtle

-Their main nesting site for these turtles is the Marino Ballena National Park.
+Their main nesting site for these turtles is the Marino Ballena National Park (a nice wildlife destination too).
 The nesting time goes from May to November.
 You will find an occasional appearance of hawksbill turtles in Tortuguero.
 There are only around 23,000 of these turtles left worldwide.

-If you travel to Costa Rica for any of their nesting seasons, I highly highly recommend you join a professional tour to see this natural wonder in person!
+If you travel to Costa Rica for any of their nesting seasons, I highly highly recommend you join a professional tour to see this natural wonder in person (don’t forget some of the eco-friendly travel tips to make the most of your visit)!
 But make sure that the money from your entrance fee goes to conservation efforts.